Sachin-Analyst/FUTURE_DS_02/README.md

-# Facebook Ads Performance Analytics — Power BI Project
+# Facebook Ads Performance Analytics Power BI Project

-Welcome to my second Power BI analytics project and GitHub contribution!
-This dashboard dives deep into Facebook Ads performance using real-world campaign data.
-It’s designed to uncover cost efficiency, demographic impact, and conversion trends—powered by custom DAX measures and a passion for data storytelling.
+Welcome to my second Power BI analytics project and GitHub contribution.
+This dashboard dives deep into Facebook Ads performance using real world campaign data.
+It’s designed to uncover cost efficiency, demographic impact and conversion trends powered by custom DAX measures and a passion for data storytelling.

 ---